 Adding the Patient’s Weight

 Since weighing a patient is one of the first things you’ll do for any visit, we’ve made this a quick and easy place to record.
 This will also affect things like estimates (if you’re going to create one).

-Note: once recorded, the patient’s weight will be updated in the ‘Objective’ section of the SOAP.
-To add more vitals, click ‘Edit’ in the ‘Vitals’ section.
+Note: once recorded, the patient’s weight will be updated in the ‘Objective’ section of the SOAP but can be updated/edited.

-This is especially handy when it’s a cut-and-dry reason for visit (spay/neuter, rabies vaccination, dental cleaning, etc.).
+Creating an estimate within the SOAP is especially handy when it’s a cut-and-dry reason for a visit (spay/neuter, rabies vaccination, dental cleaning, etc.).